wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 #### EKS Blueprints for Terraform

-So I created the shell script which enables you, with <strong>one command in Terminal</a>, to install <strong>on a Mac</strong> utilities needed to create a base set of AWS resources and <strong>various utilities</strong> installed to support a production instance of EKS.
+So I created the shell script which enables you, with <strong>one command in Terminal</strong>, to install <strong>on a Mac</strong> utilities needed to create a base set of AWS resources and <strong>various utilities</strong> installed to support a production instance of EKS.
 It's a simpler <strong>local</strong> alternative than using <a target="_blank" href="https://catalog.workshops.aws/eks-blueprints-terraform/en-US/020-setup/self-paced">AWS Cloud9 IDE</a> on a Linux machine, using during delivery of <a target="_blank" href="https://catalog.workshops.aws/eks-blueprints-terraform/en-US/010-introduction/what-is-blueprint">Workshop Studio</a> sessions during AWS conferences.

 <a target="_blank" href="https://www.youtube.com/watch?v=DhoZMbqwwsw"><img alt="tf-aws-blueprint-sai-1072x586.jpg by Sai Vennam" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1671256963/tf-aws-blueprint-sai-1072x586_wwkihq.jpg"></a>

-AWS EKS Blueprint (<a target="_blank" href="https://aws.amazon.com/blogs/containers/bootstrapping-clusters-with-eks-blueprints/">announced April 20, 2022</a>) enables construction of a "batteries included" <strong>tool-chain platform</strong>" which provides a pre-configured base of Terraform IaC components to assemble the desired state of each team's EKS environment, such as the control plane, worker nodes, and Kubernetes.
+AWS EKS Blueprint (<a target="_blank" href="https://aws.amazon.com/blogs/containers/bootstrapping-clusters-with-eks-blueprints/">announced April 20, 2022</a>) is a <strong>tool-chain platform</strong>" on top of Helm, Terraform, and ArgoCD, etc. that comes with "batteries included"  a pre-configured base of Terraform IaC components to assemble the desired state of each team's EKS environment, such as the control plane, worker nodes, and Kubernetes.
 Multiple teams to deploy EKS across any number of accounts and regions.

 <ul><a target="_blank" href="https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/main">https://github.com/aws-ia/terraform-aws-eks-blueprints</a></ul>